Brighton & Hove Local Employment Scheme

 Developers, their agents or main contractors need to submit an employment and training strategy.
 This sets out how they'll work with the Local Employment Scheme regarding employment and training on their respective projects.

 Contractors are supported with engagement with local education and to promote careers in the industry.
-This includes all ages from primary school to University of Brighton.
+This includes all ages from primary school to higher eduction at University of Brighton.

 How training is provided

 The Local Employment Scheme works in partnership with the Greater Brighton Metropolitan College and delivers a 4-week course called Introduction to Construction.
 This course helps participants prepare for work, identify their area of interest and future pathways, including apprenticeships.

 The Local Employment Scheme negotiates apprenticeship opportunities on sites, and collaborates with TrAC Shared Apprentice Scheme.